Karl-Rudolf Korte

-Karl-Rudolf Korte (born November 15, 1958 in Hagen) is a German political scientist and since 2002 professor at the University of Duisburg-Essen on Campus Duisburg.
+Karl-Rudolf Korte (born November 15, 1958, in Hagen) is a German political scientist.
+From 2002 till the beginning of 2025 he has been professor at the University of Duisburg-Essen on Campus Duisburg.
 He appears regularly in national media as a guest for election analyses.

 Education

 Korte studied Political Science, German and Pedagogy in Mainz and Tübingen.
 In 1983 he passed the state examination and in 1988 he became a doctor. phil.
 PhD at the University of Mainz.

 Career

 Academic career

 After completing his studies, Korte worked as a research assistant and head of several research projects at the University of Mainz until 1995.

 Subsequently, he participated in the establishment of the Center for Applied Policy Research at the Ludwig-Maximilians-University Munich.
 In 1997, Korte habilitated at the Ludwig-Maximilians-Universität München and was awarded a prize for the best habilitation thesis.
 After visiting professorships at the Universities of Trier, Cologne, Munich and Duisburg, he has been Professor of Political Science at the University of Duisburg-Essen since 2002 at the chair "Political System of the Federal Republic of Germany and Modern Theories of the State".

-He has been Director of the NRW School of Governance since 2006.
-Since April 2010 he is Dean of the Faculty of Social Sciences at the University of Duisburg-Essen.
+He has been Director of the NRW School of Governance since 2006 and from 2010 - 2017 Dean of the Faculty of Social Sciences at the University of Duisburg-Essen.